The one and the many

 I was struck by the vastness of nature and I tried to express expansion, tranquillity, unity”.
 (Mondrian)

-A tendency toward unity is the product of consciousness (Mondrian would say the spiritual) confronting with a manifold and ever-changing nature which means at the same time the outer and the inner human nature.
+A tendency toward unity is the product of consciousness (Mondrian would say the spiritual) confronting with a manifold and ever-changing nature which means at the same time the outer and the inner nature of mankind.
 How to express reality as a dynamic interaction between the outer and the inner nature except by abstracting from the mere appearances of the outer world?

 Religions invoke a supreme unity; philosophies elaborate ideas that try to make sense of the controversial human existence; scientists work to translate the complexities of natural phenomena into synthetic formulas.
 The relationship between the many and the one constitutes a recurrent issue in our life.